Malcom Weiner Professor of Public Policy

 Dr. Mohta practices as a Hospitalist at the Brigham and Women’s Hospital (BWH) in Boston, Massachusetts, and attends on the academic teaching service.
 Her clinical interests include improving end-of-life care in the inpatient setting.
 Academically, she is faculty at the Center for Healthcare Delivery Sciences at BWH and at Harvard Medical School.
 She completed her Internal Medicine and Primary Care residency training at the Brigham and Women’s Hospital.
 Dr. Mohta is a graduate of Yale College and Yale School of Medicine.

-Chief Medical Officer and Co-founder
+Co-founder and Chief Medical Officer

-Dr. Griffin Myers, MD
+Dr. Griffin Myers, MD, MBA

 Oak Street Health